The problem with this question is there are too many variables for a perfect answer.

-The water heater to use with radiant floor heating should be a high efficiency unit.
+The radiant floor water heater you use should be a high efficiency unit.
 The best kind is one that has a sealed combustion chamber and an external heat exchanger.

 The reason for this is to have the two water uses separate.
 In the summer, water will stagnate for the floor heating and if it mixes with your regular water it won’t be good.
 Legionnaires disease is a real threat when water sits in pipes for too long.
 This keeps the two separate for their intended use.

 What you can also do to avoid this is to set a timer on your hot water circulating pump to run 10 minutes per day to flush out any stagnant water.
 Or, set up an external heat exchanger for your ordinary water heater if you are not looking to upgrade.
 Then you’ll just need to run a loop from that to back into the water heater so the water doesn’t mix with your domestic use water.